jonathan-g/jonathangilligan.hugo/content/news/2017-06-02-private-industry-better-messaging-can-help-overcome-damage-from-paris-withdrawal.md

 They point to the example of Walmart, which reduced carbon emissions worldwide by more than 20 million metric tons by focusing on efficiency in its global supply chain.
 Google agreed to locate its massive data center in Clarksville, Tennessee, only after the Tennessee Valley Authority agreed to supply it with renewable power.

 "There are a billion tons per year of additional emissions reductions that could be achieved over the next decade from private sector action," said Michael Vandenbergh, the David Daniels Allen Distinguished Professor of Law.
-"I don't use the word ‘voluntary' because sometimes the reductions are in response to pressures from an investor or a major customer."
+"I don't use the word 'voluntary' because sometimes the reductions are in response to pressures from an investor or a major customer."

 Vandenbergh serves as director of Vanderbilt's Climate Change Research Network, which includes affiliates from schools and departments across the university.
 He and others in the network said they saw huge potential for studying the role of corporate and human behavior and of messaging in energy policy.